jackylee0424/shybot/README.md

 ======
     To smoothly run it in debug mode, iPhone/iPod needs to be docked (on Romo) "before" connecting the charging wire to your Mac.
+"After" connected, Romo will try connecting its app, so click "ignore" then open Shybot app.